 I grew up in the state of North Carolina, so whenever I hear a Southern accent, it brings back many fond memories.
 As so it was when I got on the phone with Leroy Walden, Vice President of McKenney’s, Inc. McKenney’s is a mechanical contractor in the Southeast that offers a full range of services, including heating, ventilating, and air conditioning (HVAC), process piping, plumbing, service and maintenance, and building automation and control systems.
 As Leroy tells the story, in early 2012, McKenney’s joined Gulf Power and Chevron Energy Solutions to implement a new energy management system at Eglin Air Force Base (Eglin).
 Eglin, at 724 square miles, is one of the largest military bases in the world, and includes hundreds of buildings and a base population of about 17,000.

-We’ll use the five-layer framework, Things, Connect, Collect, Learn, Do (highlighted in the book Precision: Principles, Practices and Solutions for the Internet of Things), and for buildings, talk about the things, how they are connected, how data is collected, what is being learned, and finally what are they doing differently.
+We’ll use the five-layer framework, Things, Connect, Collect, Learn, Do (highlighted in the book Precision: Principles, Practices and Solutions for the Internet of Things), and for buildings, talk about the things, how they are connected, how data is collected, what is being learned, and finally what they are doing differently.

 Eglin has thousands of devices from disparate manufacturers and protocols, including a very large HVAC control system and wireless-power-metering infrastructure.
 In aggregate, there are 20,000 sensors and data inputs in more than 100 buildings.